darienmt/darienmt.github.io/_posts/2018-08-09-visiting-mit-robust-robotics-group.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/shtdokxodTg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-After this demo, we saw a video regarding some more aggressive trajectories on a rented parking garage, but sadly none of use has a video about that to share.
+After this demo, we saw a video regarding some more aggressive trajectories on a rented parking garage, but sadly none of us has a video about that to share.
 Here is a picture where you can see the parking garage:

 ![Parking garage](/images/2018-08-09/drone-parking-garage.png)